wali6059/AML-Prototype/README.md

 - `data/`: repo-local raw 2024 and 2025 TLC parquet files, `taxi_zone_lookup.csv`, and the processed `final_dataset/` package for reproducible rebuilds.
 - `docs/`: printable HTML blog and project figures.

+## blog
+The blog files are in the docs folder.
+Also you can see the blog on https://wali6059.github.io/AML-Prototype/

 ## Artifacts

 The deployed app does not train models at runtime.
 It loads saved files from `artifacts/`, including model bundles, summary tables, final report data, run metrics, and the Transformer-MDN files needed for the same-ride comparison.